PelagicCreatures/sargasso/README.md

 PelagicCreatures.utils.registerSargassoClass - tell sargasso about your subclass PelagicCreatures.utils.bootSargasso - start it up
 PelagicCreatures.utils.elementTools - some utilities
-PelagicCreatures.utils.loadPageHandler - the bottle neck for loading a page
+PelagicCreatures.loadPageHandler - the bottle neck for loading a page
 ```

 ```